tjworks/tapdata-docs-en/docs/cloud/user-guide/connect-database/certified/connect-clickhouse.md

    * Advanced settings
       * **Timezone**: Defaults to the time zone used by the database, which you can also manually specify according to your business needs.
       * **Agent settings**: Defaults to **Platform automatic allocation**, you can also manually specify an agent.
-      * **Model loading frequency**: When the number of models in the data source is greater than 10,000, Tapdata Cloud will periodically refresh the model according to the set time.
+      * **Model load time**: If there are less than 10,000 models in the data source, their information will be updated every hour.
+But if the number of models exceeds 10,000, the refresh will take place daily at the time you have specified.

 6. Click **Connection Test**, and when passed, click **Save**.